mephone4s/mephone4s/README.md

 im the realll mephone4s irl irl irl me
+cuddcomf especially if friends

 <!--
 **MEPHONE4S/MEPHONE4S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.